-Christophe Beck is the mighty and effervescent composer who has defined the sonic worlds of iconic films including Frozen, The Hangover franchise, The Muppets, American Made, Edge of Tomorrow, Pitch Perfect, and Ant-Man.
+Christophe Beck is the illustrious composer who has defined the sonic worlds of iconic films including Frozen, The Hangover franchise, The Muppets, American Made, Edge of Tomorrow, Pitch Perfect, and Ant-Man.
 After attending Yale University, studying under Jerry Goldsmith in the prestigious USC Thornton School of Music Film Scoring Program, and apprenticing for Mike Post, Christophe broke into the mainstream with his compelling work on cult classic television series, Buffy The Vampire Slayer, which resulted in an Emmy win.
 Christophe's prolific nature and his innate ability to twist and transform his musical identity have cemented his status as one of the first calls in film music.
 In advance of the release of Ant-Man and the Wasp, Christophe discusses striking a balance of familiar and fresh for the sequel and reveals the key components at the heart of his approach to scoring.

 Growing up, who were defining musical influences for you?
 Can you tell us about the initial spark that led to your pursuit of film composing?

 Depeche Mode, Styx, New Order.
 It wasn't until much later in life that my list included names like John Williams and Jerry Goldsmith.

 I really came late to film scoring.
 At first, it was all about getting a record deal and getting my face on MTV.
 I got into film scoring almost by default.
 It was a way of conceding and letting go of my rock star fantasies, settling for some other way to make a living making music.

 I kind of fell into it by accident.
 Of course, I found out quickly that there was a lot about the job that I was very well suited for and it ended up being a good fit.
 In fact, it was a much better fit than me trying to be a rock star.